simonespa/machine-learning-playground/docs/statistics_numerical_recall/README.md

 ## Standard Deviation

-The standard deviation is generally denoted σ (the Greek letter sigma), and it is the square root of the var‐ iance, which is the average of the squared deviation from the mean.
+The standard deviation is generally denoted σ (the Greek letter sigma), and it is the square root of the variance, which is the average of the squared deviation from the mean.
 When a feature has a bell-shaped normal distribution (also called a Gaussian distribution), which is very common, the “68-95-99.7” rule applies: about 68% of the values fall within 1σ of the mean, 95% within 2σ, and 99.7% within 3σ.

 ## Percentiles